www.liberty-page.com: The Problems with Socialized Health Care

 1) Reduces patient incentives to find the best possible prices for the best possible services/products available.

 Patients in the U.S. who receive "free" (taxpayer-funded) health care have no incentive to conserve their health care dollars.
-Care is "free" so they visit the doctor's office several times a month or request "free" prescriptions for over-the-counter medication such as Tylenol.
+Care is "free" so they visit the doctor's office several times a month or request "free" prescriptions for over-the-counter medication such as Tylenol.2) Reduces physician incentives to provide competitive care and reduces drug companies' incentives to provide new drugs and treatments.

 With no incentive to provide quality care, physicians and nurses leave the government-monopolized area for better opportunities in a freer country.
 Shortages result.
 Drug companies are hindered by price controls and regulations and soon cease research and development of new medication.
-In the U.S., start-up drug companies cannot afford to run the FDA gauntlet, so the market is dominated by a few established corporations.
+In the U.S., start-up drug companies cannot afford to run the FDA gauntlet, so the market is dominated by a few established corporations.3) Steals from your wallet to pay for my health care.

 Yes, you do have a right to health care, just as you have a right to food, shelter and property.
 However, you have no "right" to force others to provide these things for you - All "free" medical care is subsidized through taxes stolen from other people.